 In 2015, I completed my first fiction novel.
 It was a journey like no other.
 I have always written non-fiction – first as a columnist, next as freelance writer for Hearing Health Magazine, as a reporter, and a few other venues.
 It came as a surprise how much fun it was to write fiction.
 Developing the story and characters, editing and editing some more, reading and re-reading never seemed like work.
 A friend in Tennessee helped with early editing and I had a friend and my daughter read the book for believe-ability.

 After two rejections and two letters with encouraging suggestions, early in 2017, I began a major rewrite.
 I’m letting the story and characters take me on a twisty path until the story ends.

 Watch for updates.

-Here is a sneak peek of my book As the Story Goes:
+Here is a sneak peek of my book The Music of Life:

 BLURB: Ella Rose Story dreamed of being a singer and songwriter.
 When a connection between family, old friends and the music studio where Ella works intersect, at 18 her first recording with a renowned Gospel band becomes reality.

 When her daughter becomes deafened due to illness at age two, Ella’s music becomes silenced as well.
 Friends and family eventually pull her back into the world of music, with surprising outcomes.

 A few years later, she realizes when she’s not using sign language, conversations are difficult – words are muddled.
 She leans on music memory, written music, and feeling the beat of music.
 Inspiration for new songs has ceased.
 Being proficient in sign language won’t help her perform or compose music.

 What would she do without music in her life?
 As her faith is tested, and friends and family surround her, she begins to see life taking a new turn.